-Our Favorite Car Steering Wheel Locks in 2022 - Top Reviews by Autoblog Commerce
+Favorite car steering wheel locks of 2022

 - T-bar

 A T-bar car steering wheel lock is attached at the top of the steering wheel and prevents movement by resting on top of the dashboard.
-This style is not dependent on the size of the steering wheel, but more so its height to the dashboard and windshield and the steering wheel’s thickness as well.
+This style is not dependent on the size of the steering wheel, but more so on its height to the dashboard and windshield and the steering wheel’s thickness as well.

 - Disc lock